ibm-cloud-docs/cloud-activity-tracker/tutorials/manage_events_cli.md

 You have control of your own event retention in {{site.data.keyword.cloudaccesstrailshort}}.
 You can delete events manually, or you can automate the deletion of events.

-To delete events manually, run the `cf at delete` command.
+To delete events manually, run the `bx cf at delete` command.
 For example,

 ```
 $ bx cf at delete -s 2017-07-25 -e 2017-07-25